 Attention – Techniques for commanding participant attention include the use of:

 - Active participation –Use the web conferencing tool’s interactive features such as raise hand, polling questions, chat functions and the whiteboard to get the learners involved.

 - Mix it up – To reinforce a topic’s relevance and account for the variety of individual learning styles, vary methods when presenting material.
-For example, you might have guest speakers join in for part of the presentations, include stories or case studies, and ask open-ended questions.
+For example, you might have guest speakers join in for part of the presentations, including stories or case studies, and ask open-ended questions.

 - Humor – A humorous anecdote can generate positive energy and create immediate motivation.
 Just be sure to use stories that will not offend your participants and don’t overdo it.
 A little humor goes a long way in virtual training.

 - Conflict – Presenting information contrary to what the learner already knows can spark their attention and bait their interest, making them want to know more.